Make your life easier – understand how to travel by high speed train (HSR) around Taiwan! Safe, easy, convenient!

 in both directions.

-That’s what your ticket will look like.
-On it, you can see the date, train number, point of origin, destination, time of departure and arrival, car #, seat #, and price.
+On your HSR ticket, you can see the date, train number, point of origin, destination, time of departure and arrival, car #, seat #, and price.
 Keep your ticket, you will need it at destination to exit the station.

 Finding your platform to get on the right train couldn’t be more simple – the directions are clearly written in English.
 Just look for the sign NORTH or SOUTH.